...

 How Battery Life Affects Cleaning Time

-Battery-powered vacuums typically run between 15 to 60 minutes per charge, depending on the model and power setting.
-This may be sufficient for small to medium-sized areas, but it can pose a problem for larger homes or extended cleaning sessions.
+However, it can be a problem for larger homes or longer cleaning sessions.
 When the battery runs out, you’ll have to wait for it to recharge, which can disrupt the cleaning flow.

 Comparing Corded Vacuums

 Corded vacuums have an advantage here.
 Since they’re plugged directly into a power source, they can run indefinitely without the need for charging.
-This allows you to clean larger areas continuously, saving time by avoiding battery-related interruptions.

 5. Portability and Maneuverability: Which Saves More Time?